SimpleFiniteStateManager

 Returns

-returns an "unwatch" function that when called, will remove the watcher.
+watch returns an "unwatch" function that when called, will remove the watcher.
 The "unwatch" function does not take any parameters and does not return anything.

 Example